-The historic town of Morganton is located in Burke County, about 63 miles east of downtown Asheville.
-It's location along I-40 makes it very convenient to stop for the visit in the Catawba River valley in the foothills of the North Carolina mountains.
+The fun picturesque town of Morganton is located in Burke County, about 63 miles east of downtown Asheville.
+Its location along I-40 makes it very convenient to stop for the visit in the foothills.
 Little known fact: This area is the oldest known European inland settlement in the United States, with Spanish explorers settling in the village of Joara in 1567!

 We love to explore the charming downtown, centered around the stately historic courthouse.
-For a small town, you'll be impressed with the number of artists, performing arts, shopping and outdoors activities.
-The City of Morganton Municipal Auditorium (CoMMA) hosts plays, musicals, graduations, and other cultural and public events.
+For a small town, you'll be impressed with the number of artists, performing arts, shopping and events.
+The City of Morganton Municipal Auditorium (CoMMA) hosts plays, Broadway musicals, graduations, and other cultural and public events.
 Stop by to see their fresco anytime!
-Don't miss the interesting down-home History Museum that transports you through the rich history of Burke County.
+Don't miss the interesting down-home History Museum that transports you through the rich history of this area.

-Fonta Flora Brewery (317 N. Green Street) owner Todd Boera is receiving national attention for his emphasis on seasonal flora.
+- Fonta Flora Brewery (317 N. Green Street) owner Todd Boera receives national attention for his emphasis on seasonal flora.
 Sample his brews of English tradition and Belgian inspiration using an amazing variety of local ingredients.

 Places to Stay & Things to Do

 (1.5 miles round-trip, moderate) Enjoy spectacular mountaintop views overlooking Linville Gorge.
 We love to hike this and nearby Table Rock on the same day!
 Take a picnic.

 Perhaps the most photographed waterfall in NC, Linville Falls is along the Blue Ridge Parkway (Milepost 316).
 A moderate hike of 1.6 miles round-trip offers four overlooks, add another 1.5-mile… read more

 Take a tour of this ghost town near Morganton that is coming back to life with tours, events, paranormal experiences and more.
 Film location for The Hunger Games, District 12.